kubecost/docs/custom-prom.md

         target_label: kubernetes_node
 ```

-Note that this does not override the source label-- it creates a new label called "kubernetes_node" and copies the value of pod into it.
+> **Note**: This does not override the source label-- it creates a new label called "kubernetes_node" and copies the value of pod into it.

-## Troubleshooting Issues
+## Troubleshooting issues

 Visiting `<your-kubecost-endpoint>/diagnostics.html` provides diagnostics info on this integration.
 [More details](/diagnostics.md)